The 'feFileMan' subsystem

 I have taken that script and removed all the 'rsh' stuff (and the pair of host names capability) to make the starter code base for the 'feFileMan' Tk script.

-The 'feFileMan' Tk GUI script runs the 'ls -Ap' command on your local host to show the files on locally connected disk drives, or files that are NFS-mounted to your local host.
+The 'feFileMan' Tk GUI script could run the 'ls -Ap' command on your local host to show the files on locally connected disk drives, or files that are NFS-mounted to your local host.

 Features to be added :